memgraph/docs/products/lab/v1.1.0/how_to_install_memgraph_lab_on_macos.md

 with a connect screen.
 The username and password fields are only for Memgraph Enterprise users and are not required if you’re using Memgraph Core.

-The default connection string set to "bolt://localhost:7687".
-If you're using a different port you will have to change the connection string to point to that port. i.e. "bolt://localhost:<your port number>"
+The default connection string set to `bolt://localhost:7687`.
+If you're using a different port you will have to change the connection string to point to that port. i.e. `bolt://localhost:<your port number>`

 Click on connect and you should be presented with the following dashboard: